 Movie magic and beachside bites

 You can’t leave Wellington without a visit to Wētā Workshop.
-Travel 15 minutes out of the central city to Miramar and visit the Weta Cave.
-The studio tour will show you how props, costumes, sets, and special effects have bought many blockbuster movies to life.
-From Lord of the Rings to The Lion, the Witch and the Wardrobe, Avatar, and more.
+Travel 15 minutes out of the central city to Miramar and visit the Wētā Cave.
+The behind-the-scenes tour will show you how props, costumes, sets, and special effects have brought many blockbusters to life.
+From ‘The Lord of the Rings’ to ‘Narnia’, ‘Avatar’, and more.
 Explore 25 years of award-winning creativity.

 Before you catch a plane, the nearby suburb of Lyall Bay has an excellent selection of eateries.
 From fish and chips at Fresko to vegan brunch at The Botanist.
 Whole food salads at Queen Sally’s Diamond Deli to fabulous sea views at Maranui.
 Have a local craft beer at Parrotdog in a 70s-style pub.
 Savour all the tastes of Wellington as you fly home.